OlivierLD/raspberry-coffee/NMEA-multiplexer/getstarted.md

-# Get Started, from scratch, fast.
+# Get started, from scratch, fast.

 The first thing to do is to get the code and compile it, so it can be executed.
 Then we will get some NMEA Data - from a USB GPS for example.
 If we can read that stream, this is good.